Chad-Kidd/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model - it is an object representation of HTML elements of a webpage.
+It allows us to maipulate the page without touching or having access to the actual HTML file using Javascript

 2. What is an event?
+Interaction a user has with a site - click, mouse-over, scroll, key press etc.

 3. What is an event listener?
+listens for an event to happen then triggers a response

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to use it as an Array

 5. What is a component?
+components are reusable building blocks made up of HTML, CSS and JS.

 ### Git Set up